How Buyouts Work

 The mechanics of forced-sale ownership transfer.

-Every tile is always for sale.
-If you hold a tile at a listed price of X SOL, anyone can execute a buyout by paying X SOL (your price) plus a 20% fee on top, plus their own deposit.
-The entire transaction is atomic — you receive your price and deposit back in the same transaction the new owner takes over.
+Every tile is always for sale at its listed price.
+If you hold a tile listed at X SOL, anyone can execute a buyout by paying exactly X SOL.
+A 2% fee is deducted from that amount and distributed — you receive 98% of your listed price.
+The entire transaction is atomic — you receive your payout in the same transaction that transfers ownership to the new holder.

 Fee Breakdown

-The 20% buyout fee is split three ways.
-All three receive their share atomically in the same transaction — nothing needs to be claimed separately by creator or treasury.
+The 2% fee is split three ways.
+All three receive their share atomically in the same transaction — creator and treasury fees are transferred directly; the pool fee stays in the vault and is credited to the reward accumulator.

 Real Examples